Greek style yogurt

 Traditionally, Greek yogurt is made by straining the yogurt to remove the whey (the liquid remaining after the milk is curdled), and the end result is a more-solid yogurt with less sugar, fewer carbohydrates, and more protein compared to regular yogurt.

-For example; Fage Total brand Greek yogurt (sometimes still known as TOTAL) is really made in Greece and contains Pasteurized Milk and Cream, and Live Active Yogurt Cultures (L. Bulgaricus, S. Thermophilus, L. Acidophilus, Bifidus, L. Casei).
+For example; Fage brand Greek yogurt is made using Pasteurized Milk and Cream, but contains Live Active Yogurt Cultures (L. Bulgaricus, S. Thermophilus, L. Acidophilus, Bifidus, L. Casei).
+Make sure you use the full fat 5% version though.

 So to get started, you just need to mix a tablespoonful of your selected good quality yogurt with one litre of milk and leave it for a few hours for the bacteria to do their work.
 Then you'll need to strain it to your desired thickness and

 depending on the temperature, the yogurt thickens in 6 to 8 hours.

 And...
 Next time around, just use a small amount of your remaining yogurt as a starter for the next batch.

 Yes... this bit's easy.
 If you follow the instructions on the right but leave the yogurt for at least 24 hours, the lactose in the thickening yogurt will have been chemically absorbed.
-Best not to keep for more than 30 hours before straining and cooling.
+Best not to keep for more than 30 hours before straining and cooling, or the active bacteria lose some effect.

 Some say it's a little more sour in taste but to my taste buds, only marginally so if at all.